ChernXi/Special-Functions/README.md

 $$\int_{0}^{\infty} x^n e^{-x} dx = n!$$
 Boas using a heuristic method to describe how to get the factorial function.<br>
 However, the Factorial Function is really a direct result of applying the integration by part, as shown below. <br>
-The definition of integration by part is as followed:
+The formula of integration by part is:

 $$ \int_a^b u \frac{dv}{dx} dx = \left.uv\right\vert_a^b - \int_a^b v \frac{du}{dx} dx $$